OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 *Chapter leads: Peter Rijnbeek & Jenna Reps*

+\index{patient level prediction}

 Clinical decision making is a complicated task in which the clinician has to infer a diagnosis or treatment pathway based on the available medical history of the patient and the current clinical guidelines.
 Clinical prediction models have been developed to support this decision-making process and are used in clinical practice in a wide spectrum of specialties.
-These models predict a diagnostic or prognostic outcome based on a combination of patient characteristics, e.g. demographic information, disease history, treatment history.
+These models predict a diagnostic or prognostic outcome based on a combination of patient characteristics, e.g. demographic information, disease history, treatment history. \index{clinical decision making} \index{diagnostic outcome} \index{prognostic outcome}

 The number of publications describing clinical prediction models has increased strongly over the last 10 years.
 Most currently-used models are estimated using small datasets and consider only a small set of patient characteristics.
 This low sample size, and thus low statistical power, forces the data analyst to make strong modelling assumptions.
 The selection of the limited set of patient characteristics is strongly guided by the expert knowledge at hand.
 This contrasts sharply with the reality of modern medicine wherein patients generate a rich digital trail, which is well beyond the power of any medical practitioner to fully assimilate.
 Presently, health care is generating a huge amount of patient-specific information stored in Electronic Health Records (EHRs).
 This includes structured data in the form of diagnose, medication, laboratory test results, and unstructured data contained in clinical narratives.
-It is unknown how much predictive accuracy can be gained by leveraging the large amount of data originating from the complete EHR of a patient.
+It is unknown how much predictive accuracy can be gained by leveraging the large amount of data originating from the complete EHR of a patient. \index{prediction model}

 Advances in machine learning for large dataset analysis have led to increased interest in applying patient-level prediction on this type of data.
 However, many published efforts in patient-level prediction do not follow the model development guidelines, fail to perform extensive external validation, or provide insufficient model details which limits the ability of independent researchers to reproduce the models and perform external validation.
 This makes it hard to fairly evaluate the predictive performance of the models and reduces the likelihood of the model being used appropriately in clinical practice.
 To improve standards, several papers have been written detailing guidelines for best practices in developing and reporting prediction models.
-For example, the Transparent Reporting of a multivariable prediction model for Individual Prognosis Or Diagnosis (TRIPOD) statement ^[https://www.equator-network.org/reporting-guidelines/tripod-statement/] provides clear recommendations for reporting prediction model development and validation and addresses some of the concerns related to transparency.
+For example, the Transparent Reporting of a multivariable prediction model for Individual Prognosis Or Diagnosis (TRIPOD) statement ^[https://www.equator-network.org/reporting-guidelines/tripod-statement/] provides clear recommendations for reporting prediction model development and validation and addresses some of the concerns related to transparency. \index{machine learning} \index{TRIPOD}

 Massive-scale, patient-specific predictive modeling has become reality due to OHDSI, where the common data model (CDM) allows for uniform and transparent analysis at an unprecedented scale.
 The databases available in the CDM contain rich data to build highly predictive large-scale models and also provide immediate opportunity to serve large communities of patients who are in most need of improved quality of care.
 Such models can inform truly personalized medical care leading hopefully to sharply improved patient outcomes.